ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err.
 The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, irisImg , pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, irisImg, pin, OTP), reqTime, fgerMinCn, fgerImgCn, irisImgCn, faceImgCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 5. Integrates the response with the static token generated for the authentication request.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 6. The system proceeds to execute compare against Iris threshold
-7. Alerts and Warning messages for data type violation are sent as per data definition
+7. Alerts and Warning messages for data type violation are sent as per data definition.
-8. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx)